Canberra Permaculture Design

 Each IBC bed comes with the following:

-• Food grade silicone used on lids to ensure no leaks (top half only)
+• Silicone used on lids to ensure no leaks (top half only), on the existing IBC tap (bottom half only) and overflow tank fitting (both halves)

-• 5m length of 100mm slotted agi pipe (Australian manufactured, 100% recycled product)
+• 5m length of 50mm slotted agi pipe (Australian manufactured)

-• Section of geotextile (we use UV-stabilised fabric (grey or black) for long life)
+• Section of geotextile (we use grey or white UV-stabilised road grade fabric for long life)

 Prices

-Please contact Aimee and Brendan directly on cbr.wickingbeds(at)gmail.com to order!
+Please contact Mick and Nicole directly on [email protected] to order!

 Watch our video series on making an IBC wicking bed!